Email Validation Glossary: The Terms You Want to Know

 We’ve talked countless times about email validation and why it is so important.
 For email marketers and anyone doing any kind of business online, its benefits are indisputable.
 Today, we’ll do our best to define some of the most common terms related to email validation.
 So, if the terminology ever confuses you, this resource is always going to be here to help you out.

-This term refers to email addresses that belong to known email complainers, meaning people who have a history of labeling emails as Spam.
+This term refers to email addresses that belong to known email complainers, meaning people who have a history of marking emails as Spam.
 They’re risky, so ZeroBounce will always isolate them in your reports.
 However, that doesn’t mean you can’t send to them.
 It’s your decision.

 Application Programming Interface (API)